MoaidHathot/Dumpify/README.md

 Improve productivity and debuggability by adding `.Dump()` extension methods to **Console Applications**.
 `Dump` any object in a structured and colorful way into the Console, Trace, Debug events or your own custom output.

-One of my favorites [LinqPad](https://www.linqpad.net/) feature is its `.Dump()` extension methods and how customizable they are.
-It was always hard to return to Visual Studio, VSCode, Rider, or any other IDE/Editor and find out this feature doesn't exist there.

 # How to Install
-The library is published as a [Nuget](https://www.nuget.org/packages/Dumpify) Either run `dotnet add package Dumpify`, `Install-Package Dumpify` or use Visual Studio's [NuGet Package Manager](https://learn.microsoft.com/en-us/nuget/consume-packages/install-use-packages-visual-studio)
+The library is published as a [Nuget](https://www.nuget.org/packages/Dumpify)

+Either run `dotnet add package Dumpify`, `Install-Package Dumpify` or use Visual Studio's [NuGet Package Manager](https://learn.microsoft.com/en-us/nuget/consume-packages/install-use-packages-visual-studio)

 # Features
 * Dump any object in a structured, colorful way to Console, Debug, Trace or any other custom output